Bacteria Biofilm as bio-factory for tissue regeneration

 BIOACTION aims at developing a new methodology in implant technology based on functionalized bio-hydrogels that will convert the negative occurrence of biofilm-associated infections, the primary cause of implant infections and failure, into a positive resource.

 The main goal of BIOACTION is to transform implant-associated bacteria for the programmable production of specific proteins for in vivo cell recruitment and tissue regeneration.
-This will be achieved by exploiting gene sequences loaded on engineered liposomes and phages, which are bound to hydrogel scaffolds.
+This will be achieved by exploiting gene sequences loaded on engineered liposomes and phages, bound to hydrogel scaffolds.

 Development of Biomimetic Substrates